-Kaitlin Mondello received her Ph.D. in English in 2018 from The Graduate Center, CUNY, where she is now a Postdoctoral Fellow in the Teaching and Learning Center.
+Kaitlin Mondello is assistant professor of Ecostudies at Millersville University.
 Her research focuses on environmental literature, science, and philosophy in the nineteenth century and their relevance to current debates about climate change and the Anthropocene.
 She is a member of the Climate Action Lab and founded the Ecocriticism Public Working Group through The Center for the Humanities at CUNY.
 Her scholarly work in Science Studies and Animal Studies has appeared in Romantic Ecocriticism: Origins and Legacies (Lexington Books, 2016) and Essays in Romanticism (2017).
 She is also the editor of the blog Visible Pedagogy.

 Megan Wiessner is a doctoral student in Media, Culture, and Communication at New York University.
 Her art and academic research both focus on the feedback between material environments and aesthetic experiences, and on the environmental and cultural politics of design in architecture and textiles.
 This work investigates how humans live out their relationships with their environments through sensory dispositions and representational practices as well as through explicit narratives.
 She holds an MSc in Human Geography from the University of Oxford.